andrewh03/304-final-project/README.md

 The study is built upon two data sets:

-Survey data - collected by    is used to construct the model.
+Survey data
-Census data - collected by
+Census data
-Thanks to their diligent work on collecting massive data sets.

 Sections included in this repo:

 R Script: contain all the relevant cleaning code and the code for reproducing our ourput pdf.
 Output: contain the output pdf for the report and the cleaned datasets.
+Reference.bib: contain the necessary references.